Kathmandu Valley Full-Day Sightseeing Tour (Price, details itinerary)

-Kathmandu World Heritage Sites Tour is an opportunity to experience the locale of capital city of Nepal called as “City of Temples”.
+Kathmandu Valley Full -Day Sightseeing Tour is an opportunity to experience the locale of capital city of Nepal called as “City of Temples”.
 Kathmandu city showcases the rich society of the Nepalese individuals and additionally takes you back in time through its ancient monuments.
 The Kathmandu World Heritage Sites Tour is incorporated of four popular UNESCO World Heritage spots: Kathmandu Durbar Square, Pashupatinath, Boudhanath and Swayambhunath sanctuaries that hold both religious and social significance of both Nepalese society and South Asia.

 Kathmandu Durbar Square showcases Nepalese craftsmanship and artistic structural engineering along with an ancient business center of prehistoric Nepal.
 The structural engineering is the preserved remains of the Malla period who ruled over Nepal from the twelfth to eighteenth century.